thorlauridsen/PRDAT2022/Ass(ignments)/Ass09/README.md

 that is, a 32-bit word, as described in the source code comments.

+tttttttt is the block tagging
+nnnnnnnnnnnnnnnnnnnnnn is the block length gg is the garbage collection color

 ### (iii)
-When does the abstract machine, or more precisely, its instruction interpretation loop, call the allocate(...) function?
+When does the abstract machine, or more precisely, its instruction interpretation loop, call the `allocate(...)` function?
 Is there any other interaction between the abstract machine (also called the mutator) and the garbage collector?

+`allocate(...)` is only used in `CSTI i` which pushes the integer constant i The other garbage collection methods aren't used in the instruction interpretation loop.

 ### (iv)
-In what situation will the garbage collector’s collect(...) function be called?
+In what situation will the garbage collector’s `collect(...)` function be called?
+When allocating memory, the `collect()` method will be called if there is no available memory.

 ## Exercise 10.2
 Add a simple mark-sweep garbage collector to listmachine.c, like